roshpr/app_backup/agent/README.md

 * backup agent is the application that runs on all servers ( nodes ) that needs to be backed up
 * Backup manager will interact with backup agent to do a multinode backup
-* Copy csobackuprestore.conf to /etc/init dir & start service
+* Copy backuprestore.conf to /etc/init dir & start service